Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 There are no defined thumb rests, but this doesn’t affect comfort.

+It might be annoying if you crochet with tight tension.
 Getting the hook into the stitches could be difficult.

 Colored handles are different for each size.